 Untangling a chain saw chain can be challenging and frustrating if you don’t know what you’re doing.

-- I read the instructions and began to lay out the chain like the booklet instructed.
+- Read the instructions and began to lay out the chain as the booklet instructed.
 The owner’s guide said to untangle the chain if need be.
 But how?
 I turned it this-a-way and flipped it that-a-way, but nothing I did was successful.
 Finally, I laid the chain on the floor of the garage and began to stare at it hoping to figure it out.

-- I didn’t, but decided not to fret over it and went inside the house to Google “how to untangle a chainsaw chain”.
+- I didn’t.
+However, I decided not to fret over it and went inside the house to Google “how to untangle a chainsaw chain”.
 Ace Hardware’s video was the first response.

 - In 17 seconds the video showed me how to accomplish the task.
 It made the whole process of untangling a chainsaw chain look very simple.

 - I went back to the garage, picked up the chain, held it as demonstrated in the video, and flipped it over.
 Voila.
 Simple as pie!